mmz-bin/BlenderAddonAutoloader/README.md

         - The module path is a relative path from the directory where the `__init__.py` file defining the list is located.
             - Example (`__init__.py` file in the `operators` folder): `ignore = ['your_operator']`
     - There are no restrictions on the number of modules or classes.
-    - It is usually manipulated by the AddonRegister class, so there is no need to explicitly manipulate it.
+    - It is usually manipulated by the AddonManager class, so there is no need to explicitly manipulate it.

     - **`__init__(path, target_classes)` method**
         - Arguments